andycasey/zoomerang/README.md

 Scheduler
 ---------

-The Scheduler looks through my Google Calendar for upcoming Zoom meetings that I want Zoomerang to record, and schedules a `cron` job to record the meeting.
-It's a good idea to run the Scheduler at 23:59 on Sundays.
+The Scheduler looks through my Google Calendar for upcoming Zoom meetings that I want Zoomerang to record (by setting 'Zoomerang <MEETING_ID>' as the location), then schedules a `cron` job to record that meeting.
+It's a good idea to run the Scheduler at 23:59 on a Sunday, then it will schedule all your Zoomerangs for the upcoming week.

 The following `cron` job will do that for you:

 ``59 23 * * 6 python scheduler.py``